 MayoClinic: Cancer Survivors, Care for Your Body After Treatment - Informative article on what you can do to improve your well-being and quality of life after treatment.
 Links to additional survivorship articles are included.

-MD Anderson Cancer Center: Complications of Cancer Therapies - The complications that may occur with cancer therapies are listed by cancer site.
+MD Anderson Cancer Center: Possible Side Effects of Cancer Treatment - The complications that may occur with cancer therapies are listed here.

 The National Coalition for Cancer Survivorship - The National Coalition for Cancer Survivorship is the oldest survivor-led cancer advocacy organization in the country.
 This site provides an online comprehensive guide to living with cancer as well as numerous publications that you can order.
 Specific topics include:

 - What Cancer Survivors Need to Know About Health Insurance